isar/hive/docs/type_adapters.md

 Box adapters always have precedence over global adapters.

+{% hint style="warning" %}
-**Important:** Make sure to use `typeId`s consistently.
+Make sure to use `typeId`s consistently.
 Your changes have to be compatible to previous versions of the box.
+{% endhint %}